Computing BSc (Hons)

 - Guaranteed paid internship with the Northampton Employment Promise.

-In your first year, you will share common modules with all computing students.
+In your first year of this BSc Computing course, you will share common modules with all computing students.
 In year two and three, you will have the flexibility and choice to focus on a specialism.
-You can also continue a multidisciplinary approach or a placement year which will give you more flexibility for future career prospects.
+You can also continue a multidisciplinary approach or a placement year which will give you more Computing work experience and flexibility for future career prospects.

 Computer Systems (20 Credits)